Field Note #3

 The Discipline of Not Panicking

-Always remember: good flying is often defined by the decisions not taken.
+Good flying is often defined by the decisions not taken.
 That applies even more strongly in remote conservation work, where the margin for correcting a poor decision may be very small.
 It is one reason emergency planning and survival preparation belong to the job long before anything has gone wrong.

 Survival, Preparedness, and Staying With the Aircraft